 Harvest and winemaking

-The grapes were manually harvested in 15 kilos open boxes on September 19th, 2019.
+The grapes were manually harvested in 15 kilos open boxes on October the first, 2020.

 The grape harvest, at maturity and healthy, made it possible to realise the wine making process in optimal conditions.

 Round and structured, this vintage made with whole clusters reveals powerful and complex aromas.
 The optimal grape ripeness gives it characteristic length in the mouth: To be served starting now.